oscarjtg/ice-melt-models/README.md

 Based on models presented in [Jenkins et al., (2010)](https://doi.org/10.1175/2010JPO4317.1).

-For explanations, see the Jupyter notebook located at `examples/melt_model_explanations.ipynb` which explains the motivation for this module and the origin of the melt models.
+Explanations of the melt models implemented in this module can be found in the Jupyter notebook located at `notebooks/melt_model_explanations.ipynb`.

 ## Installation instructions

 ### Method 1 (quick)

-Clone this repository, copy the file `icemeltmodel.py` into the directory with your Pythons scripts and import the module
+Clone this repository, copy the file `icemeltmodels.py` into the directory with your Pythons scripts and import the module
 ```python
 from icemeltmodels import ThreeEquationMeltModel